cawa-93/vite-electron-builder/README.md

 > [!NOTE]
 > If you are using a bundler other than vite,
-> you may need to adjust the supervisor [watch.js](scripts%2Fwatch.js) to run correctly.
+> you may need to slightly change the [watch.js](scripts%2Fwatch.js) script to run it correctly.

 ## How It works